-Impairment for amounts due from subsidiaries and other receivables are recognised based on the general approach within MFRS 9 using the forward-looking expected credit loss model.
+(f) Impairment for amounts due from subsidiaries and other receivables are recognised based on the general approach within MFRS 9 using the forward-looking expected credit loss model.
 The methodology used to determine the amount of the impairment is based on whether there has been a significant increase in credit risk since initial recognition of the financial asset.
 At the end of the reporting period, the Group and the Company assess whether there has been a significant increase in credit risk for financial assets by comparing the risk of default occurring over the expected life with risk of default since initial recognition.
-For those in which the credit risk has not increased significantly since initial recognition of the financial asset, twelve month expected credit losses along with gross interest income are recognised.
+For those in which the credit risk has not increased significantly since initial recognised.
 For those that are determined to be credit impaired, lifetime expected credit losses along with interest income on a net basis are recognised.